dongsubs/Barcode_reader_and_printer/README.md

 - purpose

-to get the barcode information from Image files
+to get the barcode information from Image files and
+    to make barcode included documnet

 - opensource libraries used in this program and Licenses